At a Glance

 2. Select your sample size and target audience in UserTesting.

-When running a tree test, it’s best to opt for a larger sample size so you can get solid data.
-We recommend distributing the test to 30-50 participants, but you’ll also get quite a bit of value from watching qualitative feedback from just a handful of participants.
+When running a tree test, it’s best to opt for a larger sample size than for a standard test looking for qualitative feedback.
+This is because you want to derive meaning from the number of contributors who complete each task in a particular way.
+We recommend distributing the test to 30-50 contributors to have some statistical confidence in your data (see MeasuringU's website for resources about statistics and User Experience).
+Additionally, you’ll get quite a bit of value from watching the videos of a handful of those contributors.

-For more information about finding your ideal participants, see our other Knowledgebase articles about targeting your audience.
+For more information about finding your ideal contributors, see our other Knowledgebase articles about targeting your audience.

 3. Include starting URL and provide some context.